Archdiocese of Miami

 Mother Church, in Her wisdom, tells us that “. . . the entire community must help the candidates and the catechumens throughout the process of initiation” (Rite of Christian Initiation of Adults 9).
 The RCIA team is an essential element in an effective RCIA process, because the RCIA team represents the Christian community and is often the first real “Catholic community” many RCIA participants encounter.
 The members of a well-formed RCIA team play a fundamental role in fostering the Holy Spirit’s work of conversion, through their personal witness to the faith and their commitment to fostering authentic relationships with those considering entering holy Mother Church.
 They support those in the RCIA process and accompany them on their journey of faith, modeling for them what the life of a Christian looks like.
 Most importantly, the RCIA team loves those who are in the RCIA process.
 This workshop delves into how to find, form, and faithfully lead a team that can help create a strong environment for conversion.

-“We loved you so much that we were delighted to share with you not only the gospel of God, but our lives as well, because you had become so dear to us” (1 Thess 2:8).
-The role of sponsor or godparent in the RCIA process is intended by the Church to be a life-long task.
-It is a work of grace that is certainly challenging and demanding, but also extremely rewarding.
+“. . . being affectionately desirous of you, we were ready to share with you not only the gospel of God but also our own selves, because you had become very dear to us” (1 Thessalonians 2:8).
+The role of sponsor or godparent is an essential aspect of the Rite of Christian Initiation for Adults (RCIA) process.
+It is a work of grace that is certainly challenging and demanding, yet also extremely rewarding.
 The RCIA process calls for godparents and sponsors to be part of each participant’s journey into the Catholic Church.
 Who is appropriate for this role?
-How can you find and train them well?
-What does Canon Law require?
-Good sponsor/godparent choices can help the whole RCIA process become effectively attuned to each individual being served, while imprudent choices can affect everyone involved.
-Learn the keys to making this pastoral element decisive in the overall work of conversion.
+How can we find and train them well?
+What does canon law require?
+Guiding individuals in the process of choosing sponsors and godparents, along with helping the sponsors and godparents understand the great dignity of these roles in the heart of Mother Church, can help effectively attune the entire RCIA process to each individual being served.
+In this workshop, we will explore the value of the roles of sponsors and godparents and some keys to making this pastoral element decisive in the overall work of conversion.